RPI launches ‘COVID Back to School’ response aid app

 TROY, N.Y.
 (NEWS10) — The more you know, the better you plan.
 The better you plan, the more likely you keep COVID-19 at bay.
-That’s the idea behind an all new app Rensselaer Polytechnic Institute now releases to the world — “COVID Back to School”.
+That’s the idea behind an all-new app Rensselaer Polytechnic Institute released on Thursday: “COVID Back to School.”

-“It can show you the effects of if there’s so many infections coming in, if 50 percent of the people wear masks, versus 70 percent, versus 30 percent, what might happen,” she describes in a Zoom interview with NEWS10’s Mikhaela Singleton.
-“It can give you some information about vectoring across a community — or in our case a campus — if there’s certain pinch points, those types of things.”
+“It can show you the effects of if there’s so many infections coming in, if 50% of the people wear masks, versus 70%, versus 30%, what might happen,” she describes in a Zoom interview with NEWS10’s Mikhaela Singleton.
+“It can give you some information about vectoring across a community—or in our case a campus—if there’s certain pinch points, those types of things.”

 NEWS10 decided to take the “COVID Back to School” app for a test run.
 We used hypothetical data entries for an Albany-area college campus, including how many on-campus students, their number of interactions during classes, meals, and in residences, and also factoring in the current infection rate in the county.
-The app provided a graph to show the percent of students infected over time, predicting to the end of the Spring semester.
+The app provided a graph to show the percentage of students infected over time, with predictions through the Spring semester.

-The app then gave sliding bar options to show how the prediction might change if policy reduced the number of campus dining interactions per student, if class sizes were reduced, student COVID testing intervals, the budget for how many students to test, etc. The app also gave several more graphs to predict different scenarios, for instance how much a campus population might be affected by a party, how testing frequency might impact infections, and new cases over a 14 day period.
+The app then gave sliding bar options to show how predictions might change if policies reduce class sizes, the number of campus dining interactions per student, student COVID testing intervals, the budget for how many students to test, etc. The app also gave several more graphs to predict different scenarios.
+For instance: How much a campus population might be affected by a party, how testing frequency might impact infections, and new cases over a 14 day period.

 Jackson says RPI already had an extensive reopening plan that included what she calls a “three-legged stool” for testing.